 What is Power BI Premium?

-- Greater scale and performance
+- Greater scale and performance for your Power BI reports

 - Flexibility to license by capacity

-- Support for data residency by region (Multi-Geo)
+- Support for data residency by region (Multi-Geo) and customer-managed encryption keys for data at rest (BYOK)

 This article introduces key features in Power BI Premium.
 Where necessary, links to additional articles with more detailed information are provided.
 For more information about Power BI Pro and Power BI Premium, see the Power BI features comparison section of Power BI pricing.